Annotation Lab is now the NLP Lab – the Free No-Code AI Annotation Tool by John Snow Labs

 - Text – entity recognition, relationship extraction, document classification, summarization, translation

-- Images – object detection, polygon segmentation, image classification
+- Images – object detection, polygon segmentation, image classification (here you can find full scale image annotation tool)

 - Audio – identify multiple speakers, emotion segmentation, transcription, audio classification